okaditya84/Time-series-forecasting/README.md

-# Time Series Forecasting using LLMs
+# Time Series Forecasting for AQi using LLMs

 This github repository contains an implementation of time series forecasting using open source LLMs.
 In this case, I have worked with [![Gemma:7b](https://huggingface.co/google/gemma-7b)](https://huggingface.co/google/gemma-7b) and ollama running locally.